 Kevin Robbins also added that in Cambodia, 30–40 percent of vegetable crop losses are attributable to pests and diseases.
 To control pests and diseases, farmers frequently use chemicals, some of which are hazardous to both humans and the environment.

-Robbins stated that different key climate-smart production technologies are introduced to farmers in target provinces such as Siem Reap, Banteay Meanchey, and Oddar Meanchey provinces to support better yield, and enable year-round production while safeguarding the environment.
+Robbins stated that different key climate-smart production technologies are introduced to farmers in target provinces such as Siem Reap, Banteay Meanchey, and Oddar Meanchey to support better yield, and enable year-round production while safeguarding the environment.

 Phan Sokhen has been growing spring onions for 5 years in Siem Reap.
 She is benefiting from the assistance from iDE Cambodia, making her crops abundant.
 Eighty percent of the villagers grow spring onions, and most of them have been provided technical assistance by iDE.

-The combination of using cocopeat, compost, biological control agents and the tray is great for healthy seedling production and an insect-proof nursery structure can protect the seedlings from insect vectors of viral diseases, he said.
+The combination of using cocopeat, compost, biological control agents and the seedling tray is great for healthy seedling production and an insect-proof nursery structure can protect the seedlings from insect vectors of viral diseases, he said.